-Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Accidental injury Standard Option Value Plan If you receive outpatient care for your accidental injury in a hospital emergency room, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room Surgery and related services Note: We pay Inpatient hospital benefits if you are admitted.
+Benefit Description You After the calendar luctible applies to almost all benefit deductible)" when it does not apply Accidental injury Standard Option Value Plan If you receive outpatient care for your accidental injury in a hospital emergency room, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room Surgery and related services Note: We pay Inpatient hospital benefits if you are admitted.
 See Section 5(c).
-Note: Observation care is covered up to a maximum of 48 hours, unless the applicable Network agreement provides otherwise.
-For observation care in excess of 48 hours, we will review for appropriateness of care to determine benefits.
-See Outpatient hospital or ambulatory surgical center, Section 5(c), and Observation care, Section 10, for more information.
 Network: \$200 copayment per occurrence (No deductible) (if admitted to the hospital, copayment is waived) Non-Network: \$200 copayment per occurrence and any difference between our allowance and the billed amount (No deductible) (if admitted to the hospital, copayment is waived) Network: 20% of the Plan's allowance Non-Network: 20% of the Plan's allowance and any difference between our allowance and the billed amount